ItsAlanK/ItsAlanK/README.md

 ## My name's Alan.
 Thanks for stopping by

-- :computer: Currently working as a Partner Support Specialist for Shopify
+- :computer: Currently working as a Developer Support Specialist for Shopify
 - :school: Currently studying an MSc in Computing in Games and Extended Reality.
 - :thinking: Currently working on a 3D platformer "I'm Anita"